isabella232/rtos-docs-pr.it-it/rtos-docs/netx-duo/netx-duo-smtp-client/chapter3.md

 ### <a name="description"></a>Descrizione

-Questo servizio Elimina un'istanza del client SMTP creata in precedenza.
+Questo servizio elimina un'istanza del client SMTP creata in precedenza.

 ### <a name="input-parameters"></a>Parametri di input